MeteorCommunity/discussions/README.md

 -

+WARNING!
+I will sometimes remove comments and add it to the issue description - Its an attempt to keep the discussions clean whilst having a brief summary of the discussion - You are most welcome to protest if you feel violated :)

+-

 I'll try to manage labels regarding to what parts of Meteor the discussion affects.

 I'm using labels to track the status of a discussion: